learosema/hello-webgl/talk-webgl/SLIDES.md

   new Float32Array(data), gl.STATIC_DRAW);
 ```

-create a buffer and provide data in a `Float32Array`
+Create a buffer and provide data in a `Float32Array`

 -----------------------------------------------------
 # Running it in JS